Bipolar Disorder in Teens

 Key points about bipolar disorder in teens

 - Bipolar disorder is a type of depression.
-A teen with this disorder often has unusual mood swings that shift between depression and mania.
+A teen with this disorder often has abnormal mood swings that shift between depression and mania.

 - The exact cause of bipolar disorder is unknown.
 But it tends to run in families.